SubhaMandal/Agency-responsive-webpage/README.md

 # Agency-responsive-webpage
-a webpage fully responsive using media query and using other element and property like - display, float etc
+a webpage fully responsive using media query and using other elements and properties like - display, float, etc